mohamzamir/TimeLy/README.md

 # TimeLy

 ## Inspiration
-We started **TimeLy** because we noticed a lot of useful information was hidden in the feedback and grades of courses.
+We started **TimeLy** because we noticed a lot of useful information was hidden in the feedback and grades of courses offered in **Stony Brook University**.
 This information was not being used to its full potential.
 We believed that if this data could be understood easily, it would help students pick the **right courses**, and teachers could make their classes even better.
 So, we decided to create a tool that could make sense of all this data quickly and easily.

 ## What it does

-It performs a multi-faceted analysis of course feedback and grading data to extract actionable insights that benefit students, educators, and academic administrators.
+TimeLy is a chatbot which performs a multi-faceted analysis of course feedback and grading data to extract actionable insights that benefit students, educators, and academic administrators.
+It also implements GPT-3 to give users human like experience.

 **For Students:**
 Course Insights: Students receive personalized recommendations, aiding them in selecting courses that align with their academic goals and learning preferences.